HendrikPN/scigym/CONTRIBUTING.md

 ## How to standardize your environment

-* Create a new repo called gym-foo, which should also be a PIP package.

 There is a [template] that visualizes and explains all the following at https://github.com/hendrikpn/gym-template.

+* Create a new repo called e.g. gym-foo, which should also be a PIP package.

 * The repo should have at least the following files:
   ```sh